 And yet for many years it was equally baffling for scientists themselves.

-Six Not-So-Easy Pieces: Einstein's Relativity, Symmetry, and Space-Time Helix BooksBasic Books #ad - No one--not even einstein himself--explained these difficult, or with more verve and gusto, anti-intuitive concepts more clearly, than Feynman.
+Six Not-So-Easy Pieces: Einstein's Relativity, Symmetry, and Space-Time Helix BooksBasic Books #ad - Six Not-So-Easy Pieces: Einstein's Relativity, Symmetry, and Space-Time Helix Books #ad - No one--not even einstein himself--explained these difficult, or with more verve and gusto, anti-intuitive concepts more clearly, than Feynman.
 Six lectures, all regarding the most revolutionary discovery in twentieth-century physics: Einstein's Theory of Relativity.